storybuilder-org/StoryBuilder-Manual/manual.md/StoryBuilder User Manual.md

 The more significant a character is to the story, the more fully developed he or she should be.
 The characters in major roles should ideally be so rounded out that they 'come alive'.
 Writing scenes for such a well-developed character often becomes a matter of putting him in a situation and watching how he reacts.

-StoryBuilder assigns four levels to characters:
+StoryCAD assigns four levels to characters:

 Major Role
 The protagonist and antagonist are major characters.
 If the story's dramatic arc hinges on other parts, they may also be major characters.
 A love triangle involves three major roles: protagonist, love interest, and rival.